filipinascimento/bl-network-communities/README.md

 ## Output

 The output is a conmat with an extra property contained the communities for each network.
-The new files ends with `_communities.txt` and are placed in the `csv` directory.
+The new files end with `_communities.txt` and are placed in the `csv` directory.

 <!-- #### Product.json